 All Term policies we sell have some sort of conversion feature.
 Again, I will reiterate that all term policies WE SELL have this feature.

 That doesn’t mean all term policies out there offer conversion privileges.
 Primerica is one such company.
 Since they don’t offer permanent products, a conversion option wouldn’t be necessary.

 What about Hybrid Term/Universal Life Policy Conversion?

 These are not actually true term policies.
-They are built on universal life policy foundation and add a no lapse feature for a number of years, which makes the policy act like a term policy for the duration of the no lapse guarantee.
+They are built on a universal life policy foundation and add a no-lapse feature for a number of years, which makes the policy act like a term policy for the duration of the no-lapse guarantee.

 At this point, your premiums increase and the policy functions like any other universal life policy.